Nourish - Candida Overgrowth – The Symptoms, The Causes and The Treatments (Part One)

 Over Consumption of Sugar and Processed, Refined foods

 Starch is the food source for Candida albicans.
-If your diet is high in refined or processed foods, starchy foods (think all the white stuff, bread, rice, pasta, sugars, cakes, pastries and fruit etc.) then you are more susceptible to experiencing a candida overgrowth.
+If our diets are high in refined or processed foods, starchy foods (think all the white stuff, bread, rice, pasta, sugars, cakes, pastries and fruit etc.) then we are more susceptible to experiencing a candida overgrowth.

-In addition, not only does this high carbohydrate consumption directly provide fuel for the candida, but it also weakens your immune system.
+In addition, not only does this high carbohydrate consumption directly provide fuel for the candida, but it also weakens our immune systems.
 And what does a weakened immune system expose you to?
 Candida.

 Stress paralyses the immune system.
 Stress impacts the immune system so strongly, and an aggravated immune system can really exacerbate candida overgrowth.

-It’s important to identify where any stresses are coming in, whether it’s people, your job, financial, not getting enough sleep or maybe it’s environmental.
+It’s important to identify where any stresses are coming in, whether it’s people, our job, financial, not getting enough sleep or maybe it’s environmental.

-You have to take a proper look at your lifestyle and see where you can remove the stress.
+We have to take a proper look at our lifestyles and see where we can remove the stress.

-At the end of the day, you can throw all matter of antifungal herbs and probiotics at yourself until the cows come home, but if you don’t deal with the stress, you’re limiting the number of benefits you’re going to get long term.
+At the end of the day, we can throw all matter of antifungal herbs and probiotics at ourselves until the cows come home, but if we don’t deal with the stress, we’re limiting the number of benefits we’re going to get long term.

 Over Consumption of Coffee/Alcohol

 Both coffee and alcohol can have an effect on the nervous system, circadian rhythm and adrenal system.
 Overconsumption or reliance on these can become a big problem, especially when candida is involved.

-High cortisol and adrenaline levels signal stress in your body, and as previously mentioned, stress leads to a weakened immune response.
+High cortisol and adrenaline levels signal stress in our body, and as previously mentioned, stress leads to a weakened immune response.

 These beverages can also cause chaos with your blood sugar levels.
 Out of whack blood-sugar levels are another cause and aggravator of candida.

 What are the Symptoms of Candida?